Arbitrarily accurate, nonparametric coarse graining with Markov renewal processes and the Mori-Zwanzig formulation: Nonparametric estimation of transition probabilities

-Note that this allows for estimation beyond time $t_{max}$.
-The memory kernels carry $N^2 t_{mem}$ entries in total, with $N$ the number of macrostates.
-We find good results even when $t_{mem}$ is relatively small; see Section~\ref{sec:numerics}.
+while incrementally increasing $t$.
+Note that this allows for estimation up to any time, including beyond $t_{max}$.
+The memory kernels carry $N^2 k$ entries in total, with $N$ the number of macrostates and $k$ the number of memory kernels.
+We find good results even with a relatively small number of kernels; see Section~\ref{sec:numerics}.
+Once $\T(t)$ is in hand, $\PP(t)$ can be computed by unrolling the renewal equation~\eqref{eq:renewal}.

 In Appendix~\ref{sec:Markov}, we show that if $R(t)$ is actually a Markov chain -- that is, if it has the Markov property at {\em all} times, not just at jump times -- then $\K(t)= 0$ for $t > \tau$.
 In this case, $\T(n \tau) = \K(\tau)^n = \T(\tau)^{n}$, and the estimation of the system only depends on the underlying Markov chain dynamics at lag $\tau$.
 Equation~\eqref{eq:inferT} provides an extension of this to allow for non-Markovian behavior.